 One of few US honorary citizens

 Few Swedes have received as much international acclaim and attention as Raoul Wallenberg.
 In 1981, he became the second of a total of just seven people to be named honorary citizens of the United States.
 The others include Winston Churchill and Mother Teresa.
 In 1985, he was made an honorary citizen of Canada, and in 1986 an honorary citizen of Israel and in 2013 Australia’s very first honorary citizen.
 There’s even an Australian stamp honouring Wallenberg.

 Around the world there are monuments, statues, and other works of art that honour Wallenberg.
 His memory is preserved through books, music and films, and many buildings, squares, streets, schools and other institutions bear his name.

-2012 was the centenary of Wallenberg’s birth.
-Yet his humanitarian achievements live on, a continuing reminder that every individual has a responsibility in the fight against racism.
+Wallenberg’s humanitarian achievements live on, a continuing reminder that every individual has a responsibility in the fight against racism.
 They show the importance of personal courage and of taking a stand – because one individual can make a difference.